invalidusernamecalled/ping_range/README.md

 ##I oppose the following ideas/ideologies
 - Western supremacy/hegemony/exceptionalism/hypocrisy/convenience/first-world-privelege (ungodly)
 - Hindu-supremacists and politically fascist parties (personal/personality politik)
-- Zionist-racist Zionism (No problems saying yes to hate-free and supremacist free Zionism if exist)
+- Zionist-racist Zionism (No problems saying yes to hate-free and supremacist free Zionism -if it can exist)

 And other vile souls that defile humanity and human consciousness by constant lying and hypocrisy!